An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of senescence times: Presentation of the models and the main result

 \begin{itemize}[label = \fontsize{6}{12}\selectfont\textbullet,leftmargin=0.5cm] \item\hyperlink{assumption:H1}{$(H_1):$} \hypertarget{paragraph:discussion_H1}{} This is the key assumption of this paper, as it allows us to justify that we can approximate our models by transport equations, see~Sections~\ref{subsect:onetelo_rewritingmodel}~and~\ref{subsect:severaltelos_rewritingmodel}.
 Since $N$ is assumed to be large, this assumption means that the shortening values are small compared to the scale where telomere lengths are initially distributed.
 This assumption that the shortening values are small is supported by the following biological~reality: \begin{itemize} \item The average telomere length of the budding yeast is of the order of $300$ base pairs~\hbox{\cite{pfeiffer_replication_2013}}, and the average shortening value is of the order of $7.5$ base pairs~\cite{eugene_effects_2017}.
 The ratio between these is $\frac{7.5}{300} = \frac{1}{40}= 2.5\%$, which is small. \item The average telomere length of the human is of the order of $12.5$ kilobase pairs~\cite{pfeiffer_replication_2013}, and the average shortening value is of the order of $0.125$ kilobase pairs~\cite{hwang_telomeric_2014}.
 The ratio between these is $\frac{0.125}{12.5} = \frac{1}{100}= 1\%$, which is small. \end{itemize} By the above explanation, we have that $N = 40$ when we study the budding yeast, and $N = 100$ when we study the human.

 The assumption on $\tilde{b}$ means that we work on a time scale where division times occur very frequently.
 This allows us to compensate the fact that the shortening values are small, and to avoid to have senescence times that tend to infinity when $N\rightarrow+\infty$.
+This assumption also implies that the constraints